buddyjojo/worli/README.md

 ## INSTRUCTIONS:

-1. Go to the releases and download "worli.sh"
+1. Go to "Releases" and download the latest "worli.sh"

-  > NOTE: I recommand you dont use the one in the repo files because it could be in a broken state.
+  > NOTE: It is not recommended to use the file in this repo's code section directly because it could be in a broken state.

 2. Put the script into a empty folder WITH NO SPACES IN ITS NAME!